DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 [Official xcp instructions.](https://docs.xcp-ng.org/guides/pfsense/)<br>
 Read the link above, dont skip it, might be newer info there!

 #### Network setup

-default xcp network will be used as WAN.

-Will create new virtual network not connected to any real physical interface and will try to spin some VM on that network to see if opnsense manages it.
+There are two ways to do the trunk port, **the easier one** will be used here, the one where opnsense is not doing anything with vlans as xcpng deals with them and each vlan is a separate network in xcpng and a separate interface in opnsense.
+Limitation is that you should **not go above 7**.<br>
+So again, **no touching vlans in opnsense**.

+* PIF - physical NIC
+* VIF - virtual NIC
+* Network in XO - basicly a virtual switch to which stuff connects

+The network setup is done under **the pool** section, not host or a VM.<br>
+Decide on WAN and LAN interfaces for opnsense, any additional vlan you want, create a new networks with that VLAN tag.

-* New > Network > your-xcp-host
+* New > Network > your-pool
 * Type - leave both settings off - bonded and private
-* Interface - leave empty
+* Interface - pick physical interface if using it or if doing VLANs.
+  Leave empty if creating a new virtual one to which only VMs will connect
-* Name it - LAN-SIDE-OPNSENSE
+* Name it
-* rest leave default
+* MTU leave default 1500
+* VLAN tag if desired
 * Create network

+You are done when you have your LAN, WAN and VLANs ready.

 #### Virtual machine creation

 [Download](https://opnsense.org/download/) the latest opnsense - amd64, **dvd**,
 extract iso.

-* New > VM > your-xcp-host
+* New > VM > your-pool
 * Template - Other install media
 * name; description; vcpu; ram; topology; iso
-* Interfaces - leave the first one default<br>
+* Interfaces - create new interafaces for LAN, WAN, and VLANs<br>
-  add new - LAN-SIDE-OPNSENSE that we created
 * add virtual disk
 * button - Show advanced settings
   * Boot firmware - **uefi**